Travels from United Kingdom

 Roger has a regular column in The Daily Telegraph and has appeared frequently on both television and radio.
 He and his team at Capital Economics recently won the highly prestigious Wolfson Economics Prize for their answer to a question regarding member states leaving the European Economic and Monetary Union.

 Roger Bootle studied at Oxford University and then became a Lecturer in Economics at St Anne’s College, Oxford.
-Most of his subsequent career has been spent in the City of London.
+In 2012, he was awarded the Wolfson Prize, the next most prestigious prize in economics, after the Nobel Prize.

 Roger Bootle brings his award-winning expertise and experience of working at the highest levels of the City of London and the UK financial system to his presentations.
 He asks audiences to think about what caused the last financial crisis; he does not conventionally blame the bankers and regulators, but demonstrates that expecting the financial markets to regulate themselves was always going to lead to disaster.